 Apache JMeter may be used to test performance both on static and dynamic

-load on a server, network or object to test its strength or to analyze overall performance under different load types.
+It can be used to simulate a heavy load on a server, group of servers, network or object to test its strength or to analyze overall performance under different load types.

 Apache JMeter features include: